zoff-kollektiv/cifar/data/people/46-samira-trabelsi.md

 startOfSanctions: 04.02.2011
 ---
 Sister-in-law of Zine El Abidine Ben Ali Tunisian and a daughter of Saida Dherif.
-She was born on 27 December 1958, and used to reside at 4 rue Taoufik EI Hakim, La Marsa.
+She was born on 27 December 1958, and used to reside in La Marsa, Tunisia.
 She is married to Mohamed Montassar Meherzi.